 4) Attendance loss from unexpected closures is greater than most organizations realize (and it is not generally replaced)

 We are often wrong about the impacts of an unforeseen closure for two, big reasons that are important to understand beyond the framework of attendance and revenue projections.
-When an organization is closed at a time that it might otherwise be open, visitation generally is NOT displaced to other times of the year.
+When an organization is closed at a time when people might otherwise expect it to be open, visitation generally is NOT displaced to other times of the year.
 And, to top it off, we lose more people than simply those who had planned to attend the organization that day.
-I wrote a separate post about this earlier this year when snow was hitting the East coast, and it’s worth revisiting here.

-Take a look at the math and see just how much we underestimate the lost annual attendance due to unplanned, short-term facility closings.
 The chart below illustrates data from 13 organizations over a three-year analysis and includes a range of cultural, visitor-serving organizations (each represented by letter).
-The “Expected Decline” value indicates the number of visitors as a percentage of annual market potential that were expected to be lost by an unforeseen facility closure.
+The “Expected Decline” value indicates the number of visitors as a percentage of annual market potential that were expected to be lost by an unforeseen facility closure (from an potential visitor’s perspective) such as a weather event or even an full-site event rental.
 If an organization’s market potential analysis suggested attendance of 1,000 visitors on a given Tuesday, and the organization was instead closed that day, then the expected decline in annual market potential would be 1,000.
 Pretty logical, right?
 The “Actual Decline” value indicates the actual, observed percentage decline relative to an organization’s annual market potential.

 Every organization quantified in the study indicated an actual decline greater than the expected decline.
 There are two, important reasons why expected and actual decline do not align in commensurate measure.